 Before serving, mix well and add a drizzle of oil or a teaspoon of water to restore softness.

-If frozen, thaw in the fridge and regain consistency with oil or water as mentioned above.
+If you freeze it, thaw it in the fridge and restore consistency with oil or water as above.

-If you want an extra-creamy hummus, you can remove the skin from the dried chickpeas after cooking: it takes a bit of time, but the result is surprisingly velvety.
+If you want extra-creamy hummus, you can remove the skin from dried chickpeas after cooking: it takes a bit of time, but the result is surprisingly velvety.

 FAQ – Chickpea Hummus